vijaybalaji2512/TitanicDataSet/README.md

 # TitanicDataSet
-Working on the dataset and to find  the accuracy using Random Forest and Logisitic Regression
+Working on the dataset and to find  the accuracy of the model Using Random Forest and Logisitic Regression
+Using k-Fold Cross Validation to estimate the skill of the model on new data

+ATTACHED FILES
+-gender_submission.csv
+-train.csv
+-test.csv
+-titanicdataset.py
+-Titanicfinaldataset (consisting of the updated dataframe)